apsitv27/TIPS-HACKS/README.md

 sudo apt install docker.io
 ```

-## THESE ARE DIRECT LINKS TO BE PASTED IN THE TERMINAL ,
+## THESE ARE DIRECT COMMANDS TO BE PASTED IN THE TERMINAL ,

 ( make sure you are connected to the internet before executing these )